felipebpassos/AtendeMais/README.md

   width="100%"
 />
 <p>
   <i>This code snippet demonstrates how global state is managed using Redux.
-Each slice represents a specific feature of the application.</i>
+Each slice represents a specific feature or object of the application.</i>
 </p>

 <p><b>Auth Context Example:</b></p>